PPP FAQs - Loan Forgiveness

 - Business utility payments: Copy of invoices from February 2020 and those paid during the Covered Period and receipts, cancelled checks, or account statements verifying those eligible payments.

-No. Per Section 1106 of the CARES Act, amounts forgiven on a PPP Loan "shall be excluded from gross income."
-However, expenses paid with PPP Loan funds may not be tax-deductible per IRS Notice 2020-32 release on April 30, 2020, which says that providing loan forgiveness and a tax deduction is considered a double tax benefit.
-On May 5, the Senate Finance Committee introduced the Small Business Expense Protection Act to reverse the IRS notice, which they say is contrary to congressional intent of the CARES Act.
+No. Per the CARES Act, amounts forgiven on a PPP Loan "shall be excluded from gross income."
+However, expenses paid with PPP Loan funds may not be tax-deductible per IRS Notice 2020-32 released on April 30, 2020, which says that providing loan forgiveness and a tax deduction is considered a double tax benefit.

-How does "Level of Payroll" factor into forgiveness?
+How does salary/hourly wage reduction factor into forgiveness?

-What happens if after 8-week period and prior to June 30, 2020, we still cannot go back to work and thus must terminate all employees?
+What happens if after the covered period and prior to June 30, 2020, we still cannot go back to work and thus must terminate all employees?

 What forgiveness requirement updates were included in the PPP Loan Forgiveness Application released on May 15?

-On May 15, the SBA and the US Treasury released the PPP Loan Forgiveness Application, which clarifies some of the ambiguous rules.
-CPA Tony Nitti offers a thorough review of the PPP Loan Forgiveness Application and items that still need to be clarified.
+On May 15, the SBA and the US Treasury released the first version of the PPP Loan Forgiveness Application, which clarifies some of the ambiguous rules.
+They released two new forgiveness applications on June 17 to align with revisions per the PPP Flexibility Act that was enacted on June 5.

 PPP Forgiveness Application Guidance Update Summary: